JKinx/CS51-FinalProject/README.md

 The operations that can be done on Strings are Equal and Concat.

-Concat is a new binop that I implemented which takes two "Strings" and concatenation.
+Concat is a new binop that I implemented which takes two "Strings" and concatenates them.

 In order to  parse concat, I added an extra symbol '^' which is matched to a token CONCAT that lies between two other tokens.